canada-ca/open-source-logiciel-libre/en/contribution.md

 In order for source code to potentially be deemed protected, it would have to contain any of the following information:

-- Information obtained in confidence
+* Information obtained in confidence
-- Information about federal-provincial affairs
+* Information about federal-provincial affairs
-- Information about international affairs and defence
+* Information about international affairs and defence
-- Information about law enforcement and investigations
+* Information about law enforcement and investigations
-- Information about the safety of individuals
+* Information about the safety of individuals
-- Information about the economic interests of Canada
+* Information about the economic interests of Canada
-- Personal information
+* Personal information
-- Third party information
+* Third party information
-- Advice about certain aspects of operations of government
+* Advice about certain aspects of operations of government
-- Information about testing procedures, tests, and audits
+* Information about testing procedures, tests, and audits
-- Information that is subject to solicitor-client privilege
+* Information that is subject to solicitor-client privilege
-- Information that is subject to statutory prohibitions
+* Information that is subject to statutory prohibitions
-- Certain types of information held by the Canadian Broadcasting Corporation and Atomic Energy of Canada Limited
+* Certain types of information held by the Canadian Broadcasting Corporation and Atomic Energy of Canada Limited
-- Confidences of the Queen’s Privy Council for Canada
+* Confidences of the Queen’s Privy Council for Canada

 It is highly unlikely that developers would intentionally include such information in their source code.
 As a result, the proposed categorization for the confidentiality of source code is considered unclassified unless the developer has included, inadvertently or otherwise, information that falls under the [exemptions](http://laws-lois.justice.gc.ca/eng/acts/a-1/page-3.html#h-10) and [exclusions](http://laws-lois.justice.gc.ca/eng/acts/a-1/page-10.html#h-29) of the [Access to Information Act](http://laws-lois.justice.gc.ca/eng/acts/A-1/) as listed above.
 Where feasible, this information should be removed from the source code to increase the ability for code to be shared.

 Some security considerations to keep in mind when developing software:

+* Tests: Unit testing, regression testing, integration testing, stress testing, etc.
+* Testing procedures: Manual inspections, Thread modeling, Pen testing, Name of devices, IP addresses, MAC addresses, etc.
+* Audits: Results of tests, logs, etc.

+*Clarification required about elements of testing mentioned above as protected information.*

 ### Source Code